NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 # Deployment for Production

-The KGE Archive can be run as a standalone application but for production deployments, the KGE Archive system is typically run within a **Docker** container when the application is run on a Linux server or virtual machine (e.g. on an AWS EC2 cloud server instance).
+The KGE Archive can be run as a standalone application but for production deployments, the KGE Archive system is typically run within a **Docker** container when the application is run on a dedicated Linux server or virtual machine instance (e.g. on an AWS EC2 cloud server instance).

+A synopsis of steps for deployment are summarized in an [abridged deployment checklist document](KGE_DEPLOYMENT_CHECKLIST.md) but further technical details relating to the various steps are presented in this section (below).

 ## Operating System